 A rising tide that lifts all boats.
 Or two boats?

 We expect shares of AMD and Nvidia to appreciate in tandem as more of the physical world shifts onto chips in a data center.

-Shares of AMD rose as much as 29% in the week following its Q2 earnings call.
+Shares of AMD rose as much as 11% following its Q4 earnings call on February 1, 2022.
 Here’s why:

 People generally think of three companies when it comes to chips — TSMC, Nvidia, and AMD — but there are other heavyweights in this space.
 Here are AMD’s top competitors: